hp35/elmagii/README.md

 # Lecture Notes on Electromagnetic Theory II (1TE626) at Uppsala University

-This repository contains all TeX code, MetaPost figures and supporting material as used in my lectures on Electromagnetic Theory II (1TE626) for Engineering Physics (master level) at Uppsala University.
+This repository contains all TeX code (plain TeX, no LaTeX), MetaPost figures and supporting material as used in my lectures on Electromagnetic Theory II (1TE626) for Engineering Physics (master level) at Uppsala University.

 The directory contains the following subdirectories: